cfabiolongo/IMMAGENE/README.md

 ### Multi-agent Meta-reasoning

 ---------------
-As for multi-agent settings, by running [immagene_mas.py](immagene_mas.py), two distinct agents types were implemented, both interacting with a further agent *Metaval* delegated to meta-reasoning:
+As for multi-agent settings, by running [immagene_mas.py](immagene_mas.py) and *init()* in the shell, two distinct agents types were implemented, both interacting with a further agent *Metaval* delegated to meta-reasoning:

 * Metaval